-There is a simple, almost surefire way to quickly build up your cash — yet 69 percent of Americans ignore it.
+There is a simple and essentially surefire way to quickly build up your cash — yet 69% of Americans ignore it.

 Setting up automatic transfers from your checking account to your savings account is one of the best ways to fatten your cash reserves.

-Women are slightly less likely than men to set up automatic transfers — 72 percent of females do not use this tool, while that’s true of 65 percent of men.
-And millennials are especially likely to skip this method, with 76 percent failing to set up such transfers.
+Women are slightly less likely than men to set up automatic transfers — 72% of females do not use this tool, while that’s true of 65% of men.
+And millennials are especially likely to skip this method, with 76% failing to set up such transfers.

 As we noted in “7 Proven Ways to Supercharge Your Savings Today,” the technique of automatically transferring money into a savings account — often referred to as “paying yourself first” — is something almost anyone can do.